-A rare disorder called thoracic outlet syndrome could be the source of your numb hands at night.
+Sometimes numb hands are a symptom of a rare disorder called thoracic outlet syndrome.
 This condition occurs when the blood vessels or nerves that lie in the area between your first rib and your collarbone become compressed, Dr. Feldman says.

 "Most cases of thoracic outlet syndrome are caused by whiplash or other neck trauma," Dr. Butala says.
 "Sometimes the disorder is caused by repetitive motions or, less commonly, by having an [anatomical defect such as an] extra rib," he adds.

 There are several types of thoracic outlet syndrome, so symptoms can vary, depending on which nerves or blood vessels are compressed.
 In addition to numbness or tingling in your fingers, some signs may include (among others), per the Mayo Clinic.

 - Pain or aches in your neck, shoulder or hand

 - Discoloration or lack of color in your fingers or your hand

 - Weak or no pulse in the affected arm

 - Arm fatigue with activity

 Fix it: Always consult a doctor about these symptoms, Dr. Feldman says.
 Your doctor may prescribe anti-inflammatory drugs, pain medications or muscle relaxants to reduce pain and inflammation.

 Physical therapy can also be an effective treatment.
 Performing exercises that strengthen and stretch your shoulder muscles can help open the thoracic outlet, and, as a result, reduce the pressure on your blood vessels and nerves, according to the Mayo Clinic.